Skip to content

 ## Emergency restore procedure

-2. Verify backup integrity: `evnx restore latest.backup --dry-run`
+2. Inspect backup contents: evnx restore latest.backup --inspect

-3. Restore to staging first: `evnx restore latest.backup --output .env.staging`
+4. Restore to staging first: evnx restore latest.backup --output .env.staging

-5. If successful, restore to production: `evnx restore latest.backup --output .env.production`
+6. Restore to production: evnx restore latest.backup --output .env.production

 Rotate backup passwords